dengking/programming-language/docs/C++/Language-reference/Classes/Subtyping-polymorphism/TODO-Implementation/wikipedia-Virtual-method-table/index.md

 ## Implementation

 An object's **virtual method table** will contain the [addresses](https://en.wikipedia.org/wiki/Memory_address) of the object's dynamically bound methods.
 Method calls are performed by fetching the method's address from the object's **virtual method table**.
 The **virtual method table** is the same for all objects belonging to the same class, and is therefore typically shared between them.
-Objects belonging to type-compatible classes (for example siblings in an inheritance hierarchy) will have **virtual method tables** with the same **layout**: the address of a given method will appear at **the same offset** for all type-compatible classes.
+Objects belonging to type-compatible classes (for example siblings(兄妹) in an inheritance hierarchy) will have **virtual method tables** with the same **layout**: the address of a given method will appear at **the same offset** for all type-compatible classes.
 Thus, fetching the method's address from a given offset into a **virtual method table** will get the method corresponding to the object's actual class.[[1\]](https://en.wikipedia.org/wiki/Virtual_method_table#cite_note-1)

 > NOTE:
 >